 “I once had an employee submit a $3,000 expense for taking a private limousine to a petrified rainforest three hours away from the city where he was supposed to be entertaining clients,” she said.
 “Obviously, this employee was terminated upon submission of this expense report.
 Overpadding an expense report is akin to embezzlement … It is unlawful.”

 Editor’s note: Looking for accounting software to track your business expenses?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 How to violate a $2,000 preapproved budget

-He started staying at luxury hotels, such as the Hotel Adlon in Berlin.
-He was also "inviting clients and prospects to restaurants, which were rated with Michelin stars,” Herrmann said.
+Daniel Herrmann, co-founder of Germany-based Monokel Consulting, used to work for a boutique energy consultancy.
+Three partners were vying for the CEO position, and one candidate “went wild with expenses.”
+He started staying at luxury hotels and “invited clients and prospects to restaurants, which were rated with Michelin stars,” Herrmann said.
 “Like all the places you ever wanted to go but would never go within reason.
 Expenses included bottles of wine for several hundred bucks.
 Also turned out some of the clients or leads didn’t even work in the energy industry – probably just some of his friends.”

 Matt D’Angelo contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.